Path-Check/healthpassport-provider-portal-ui/README.md

 This is a React interface for a Health Provider portal to manage and sign Vaccination Certificates.

+The API part is [here](https://github.com/vitorpamplona/healthpassport-provider-portal-api).
+A Demo hot deployed from staging is [here](https://healthpassport.vitorpamplona.com/).

 <img src="./docs/ProviderPortalPreview.png" data-canonical-src="./docs/ProviderPortalPreview.png"/>

 ## Behaviour